golang/dep/docs/FAQ.md

 ## Does `dep` support relative imports?

 No.
-> dep simply doesn't allow relative imports. this is one of the few places where we restrict a case that the toolchain itself allows. we disallow them only because:
+> dep simply doesn't allow relative imports. this is one of the few places where we restrict a case that the toolchain itself allows. we disallow them only because:<br>
->  i. the toolchain already frowns heavily on them
+>  i. the toolchain already frowns heavily on them<br>
 > ii. it's worse for our case, as we start venturing into [dot dot hell](http://doc.cat-v.org/plan_9/4th_edition/papers/lexnames) territory when trying to prove that the import does not escape the tree of the project -[@sdboyer in #899](https://github.com/golang/dep/issues/899#issuecomment-317904001)

 ## Best Practices